leroylim/upguard-cyberrisk-mcp-server-nodejs/docs/deployment.md

 Before you can deploy the application, you will need the following:

 *   A server with Node.js 18+ installed.
-*   An UpGuard CyberRisk API key and secret token.
+*   An UpGuard CyberRisk API key.
 *   A domain name for the application (optional).

 ## 2. Configuration